-1. In the Storyboard view, do one of the following:

-- ullet Click a Script Caption Menu button $\equiv$ and select Add Caption. - Select Caption > Add Caption to Storyboard.
+- 1. Open the Storyboard view. - 2.
+Do one of the following: - In the Panel view, click the 🖹 Menu button above the Script caption field and select Add Caption. - Select Caption > Add Caption to Storyboard.

 The Choose Field Name dialog box opens.